 Average annual value of Chase trifecta

-If you move your Chase Freedom® and Chase Freedom Unlimited® card points to your Chase Sapphire Preferred® Card and then redeem your points for travel purchases, your $540 will be worth 25% more or $675.
+If you move your Chase Freedom Flex℠ and Chase Freedom Unlimited® card points to your Chase Sapphire Reserve® and then redeem your points for travel purchases, your $892 will be worth 50% more or $1,338.

 The Chase business trifecta is a combination of the three Chase business credit cards.

 - Ink Business Cash® Credit Card: for accelerated earning on business products.